 Kate Darling is a Research Specialist at the Massachusetts Institute of Technology (MIT) Media Lab.
-After surviving law school, she went on to pursue her passion for innovation policy at the intersection of law, technology, and society.
-She holds a sciences doctorate in Intellectual Property and Law & Economics from the Swiss Federal Institute of Technology (ETH), is a visiting fellow at the Yale Information Society Project, an affiliate scholar at the Institute for Ethics and Emerging Technologies, and a contributor to Robohub and IEEE Spectrum.
+After surviving law school, she went on to pursue her passion for innovation policy at the intersection of technology, law, and society.
+She has a sciences doctorate in Intellectual Property and Law & Economics from the Swiss Federal Institute of Technology (ETH), is an affiliate scholar at the Institute for Ethics and Emerging Technologies, and a contributor to Robohub and IEEE Spectrum.
 Her research interests include the economics of copyright and patent systems, as well as the near-term legal and societal impact of robotic technology.
-When she’s not writing or speaking about things, she can be found conducting experimental research on human-robot-interaction at MIT.
+When she's not writing or speaking about things, she can be found conducting experimental research on human-robot-interaction at MIT.

 Follow Kate on Twitter: @grok_